 But don't get fooled!
 If a product is sometimes taxable and other time non-taxable, create two products, one with each tax status.
-On your forms, select the correct taxable or nontaxable item.
+On your forms, be careful to choose the correct taxable or nontaxable item.

 While checking or unchecking the taxable status on a sales form will change whether or not you collect tax in that single transaction, the Sales Liability Report calculates based on the product sold, regardless of whether or not you actually collected the tax.